Pork Belly Tacos with Crunchy Slaw

 pork belly tacos

 There’s nothing I don’t like about pork belly tacos.
-I would eat then every day if I thought it was a wise nutritional decision.
+I would eat them every day if I thought it was a wise nutritional decision.
 Alas, it’s reserved for an occasional treat, much like these air fryer pork belly bites or this pork belly in the slow cooker that I also adore.

+Slow cooking a pork belly isn’t exactly the easiest or quickest thing to do.
+No one has time for that!
+But these tacos use pork belly strips that you can buy already sliced.
 They take the long preparation and day-long cooking out of the equation.
 In fact, it only takes about 30 minutes to make these pork belly slices.
-See the full recipe here.
+See the recipe here.

 pork belly tacos

 This method of cooking the pork belly is much faster, and the pork belly turns out really great – juicy and tender, with crunchy charred bits.
-Served on tortillas, these pork belly strips are so good, you won’t be able to resist.
+Served on corn tortillas, these pork belly strips are so good, you won’t be able to resist.

 Ingredients You’ll Need